eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_25_The_cutty_sark.md

+> What piece of bad luck prevented the Cutty Sark from winning the race?

 One of the most famous sailing ships of the nineteenth century, the Cutty Sark, can still be seen at Greenwich.

 She stands on dry land and is visited by thousands of people each year.

-She **serves** as an impressive reminder of the great ships of the past.
+She serves as an impressive reminder of the great ships of the past.

 Before they were replaced by steamships, sailing **vessels** like the Cutty Sark were used to carry tea from China and wool from Australia.